eikef/perl6-gnucash/README.md

 ## Limitations

-Currently this is only tested on Linux and will fail on Windows while finding the correct library path.
-On Linux it will fail if the Gnucash libraries are not installed in /usr/lib64/gnucash.
+Currently this is only tested on Linux.
+Unfortunately finding the correct path for the required libraries is hard to implement reliably, so this currently requires a correctly-set LD_LIBRARY_PATH.
+Examples are noted below with the prerequisites.

 *This module is in development.
 Do not use it for anything important*